Tyla-Jay Vlajnić

-Tajla Džej Vlajnić (Таjла Џеj Влаjнић; born 6 November 1990) is a footballer who currently plays for Melbourne City in the A-League Women.
-Born and raised in Australia to Serbian parents, she caps for the Serbia women's national team.
-She has previously played for Melbourne City and Western United in the A-League Women, Calder United in the Women's National Premier League, Bulleen Lions in the National Premier Leagues Victoria Women, Seattle Sounders in the American Women's Premier Soccer League (WPSL), and for Spartak Subotica in the Serbian Women's Super League.
+Tajla Džej Vlajnić (Таjла Џеj Влаjнић; born 6 November 1990) is a footballer who plays as a defender for National Premier Leagues Victoria Women (NPL Victoria Women) club South Melbourne.
+Born and raised in Australia to Serbian parents, she plays for the Serbia national team.
+She previously played for Melbourne City and Western United in the A-League Women, Calder United in the Women's National Premier League, Bulleen Lions in the National Premier Leagues Victoria Women, Seattle Sounders in the American Women's Premier Soccer League (WPSL), and for Spartak Subotica in the Serbian Women's Super League.

 Playing career

 Melbourne City

 During the 2015–16 W-League season, Vlajnić made one appearance during the team's 2–1 win over Melbourne Victory on 25 October 2015.
 During the match, she made a goal line save to prevent the Victory from scoring.
 Melbourne City finished in first place during the regular season with an undefeated record.
 They won the 2016 W-League Grand Final after defeating Sydney FC 4–1.

 After re-signing with the club for the 2016–17 W-League season, Vlajnić made nine appearances and helped the club finish the regular season in fourth place with a record and advanced to the playoffs.
 The team won back-to-back Grand Finals after defeating Perth Glory in the 2017 W-League Grand Final.

 Vlajnić re-signed with Melbourne City for the 2017–18 W-League season in September 2017.

 In September 2022, it was announced that Vlajnić had departed Melbourne City after making 55 appearances in which the club won two premierships and four championships.